 Driving time: 3 hours from Mount Cook You can't miss: The Roy's Peak sunrise hike Stay: 1 night

-After our morning hike in Wanaka we drove to Queenstown on the same day.
-Actually, we would recommend staying in Wanaka for one night, since it is a very beautiful little town to discover.
+After my morning hike in Wanaka I drove to Queenstown on the same day.
+Actually, I would recommend staying in Wanaka for one night, since it is a very beautiful little town to discover.
 It would be a perfect spot to relax for a day during your 3-week New Zealand road trip.
 In addition to that, the hike is very draining and you’ll probably be exhausted afterward.
 Anyways, Queenstown is a little town with a beautiful center, that is directly located next to the Wakatipu Lake.
 That is why walking around the town has a very special vibe.

 Driving time: 1,5 hours You can't miss: Lake Wakatipu & Queenstown centre Stay: 2 nights (with daytrip to Milford Sound)

-From Queenstown we did a day trip to Milford Sound.
+From Queenstown I did a day trip to Milford Sound.
 Most travelers drive to Milford Sound themselves if they are on a road trip.
-However, we decided to take a bus to get to Milford Sound and do the cruise.
-In our eyes, this was a very good decision, because the roads to the fjord are very small, curvy and bumpy.
-We were able to enjoy the whole beauty of the drive, while the driver was telling us many inside stories about New Zealand and the fjord.
+However, I decided to take a bus to get to Milford Sound and do the cruise.
+In my eyes, this was a very good decision, because the roads to the fjord are very small, curvy and bumpy.
+I was able to enjoy the whole beauty of the drive, while the driver was telling us many inside stories about New Zealand and the fjord.
 Also, we were stopping many times to take pictures on the road.